Brown University School of Engineering offers the following concentrations:

 - At the time their Engineering Concentration Form is completed, each student must discuss with their concentration advisor the humanities and social science courses they have already taken and the remaining courses they plan to take, with respect to how they would contribute to the published ABET outcomes, and how they will complement the technical component of their program.
 Based on these discussions, each student must prepare a written record describing how their non-engineering complement of courses fulfills and contributes to the “general education component” as defined by the ABET criteria.
 This document can be updated as often as necessary, but at the minimum during the spring semester just prior to certification for graduation, as is normally required for their entire Engineering Concentration Form to reflect the actual complement of courses taken.

-The accredited Sc.B. concentrations in Chemical and Biochemical, Civil, Electrical, Materials, and Mechanical Engineering are completed by passing the required engineering common core courses, an advanced science course, plus an additional coherent set of seven courses prescribed for each program.
+The accredited Sc.B. concentrations in Chemical and Biochemical, Civil (accredited through 2016 and will not seek re-accreditation), Electrical, Materials, and Mechanical Engineering are completed by passing the required engineering common core courses, an advanced science course, plus an additional coherent set of seven courses prescribed for each program.
 At least five of the seven upper level courses required to complete the concentration must be 1000-level engineering courses.
 The accredited programs in Biomedical and Computer Engineering are somewhat similar, except that selected biology and computer science courses, respectively, are substituted for some of the engineering core courses.
 The program of each student must first be approved by the concentration advisor, and finally by the Engineering Concentration Committee through submission of a Concentration Form (link to online form).

 For more information about core courses, please look at a sample program.